 Correct: He smoked despite the continual warnings of his Principal.

 “Grammar Rules” is right, but an explanation would have been helpful.
 The reason is that “continuous” is synonymous with “non-stop” or “uninterrupted,” while “continual” implies that an action recurs, but with pauses in between.
-You can read more about this here, and learn about other frequently misused words here.

 From p.99 of “Grammar Rules”: